 The Auburn Massachusetts Fire-Rescue Department provides Fire, Rescue and Emergency Medical Services to the Town of Auburn.
 A suburban community located in Worcester County, Auburn is 16.4 sq. miles and has a permanent population of 16,474.
-A large commercial and industrial base along with five major highways that include Routes 12, 20, 290, 395 and the Mass Turnpike make for an estimated daytime population of 30,000 people and produce approximately 3,700 emergency calls for service annually.
-The Town is protected from two fire stations that house 3 Engines, 1 Tower Ladder, 1 Heavy Rescue, 1 Rescue Pumper, 1 Brush Truck and 3 Ambulances.
+A large commercial and industrial base along with five major highways that include Routes 12, 20, 290, 395 and the Mass Turnpike make for an estimated daytime population of 30,000 people and produce approximately 3,800 emergency calls for service annually.
+The Town is protected from two fire stations that house 3 Engines, 1 Tower Ladder, 1 Tanker, 1 Heavy Rescue, 1 Brush Truck, 1 SCUBA Unit and 3 Ambulances.
 The department consists of 38 full time members and 4 paid on call firefighters.

 We are committed to provide effective emergency services and prevention through education and employee excellence with compassion and respect.

 As a department it is our vision that we; Deliver a high level of service that exceeds our customers' expectations.
 Promote the personal and professional growth of our members.
 Minimize the impact of disasters through prevention efforts including inspections, code enforcement, pre-fire planning, and disaster planning.
 Provide education to our community in the areas of fire safety and emergency medical services.
 Stand ready to support and assist other public safety organizations in accomplishing their missions.